One Week in Israel: An Unforgettable Itinerary Featuring Tel Aviv, Jerusalem, and the Dead Sea

 Day 2: Explore Tel Aviv

-• After a good sleep at night and a hearty morning breakfast, start your day by visiting Carmel Market.
-It is Tel Aviv’s biggest market which is full of colorful stalls and noisy vendors selling a variety of goods, from dried fruits and exotic spices to clothing and footwear.
-All your senses will be stimulated by the sights, sounds, smells and flavors of the fresh produce and spices.
-Have lunch at one of the authentic Israeli restaurant.
+• After a restful night and a nice breakfast, kick off your day by exploring Carmel Market.
+As the largest market in Tel Aviv, it’s brimming with vibrant stalls and lively vendors who sell everything from dried fruits and exotic spices to clothing and footwear.
+Your senses will come alive with the vibrant sights, sounds, and enticing smells of fresh produce and spices.
+Then treat yourself to a nice lunch at one of the traditional Israeli restaurants nearby.

 Carmel Market (Tel Aviv)